timw255/SitefinityKrakenIO/README.md

 #SitefinityKrakenIO

 This is not a standalone project.

 The files in this repository are an example of how to integrate Telerik Sitefinity CMS and Kraken.IO.
 You'll want to make sure you don't overwrite anything you already have going in your project. _(I'm specifically talking about what's in the Global.asax.cs)_

+This customization adds the ability to batch optimize entire Sitefinity albums using [Kraken.io](https://kraken.io/).

 ##Dependencies